-- 85. In close collaboration with FAO, the Ministry of Environment, Agriculture and Livestock and other partners, WFP will support the improvement of selected value chains by enhancing the productivity and incomes of smallholder farmers and their ability to access and meet local demand for nutritious foods. - 86.
-Production-related support will include training for smallholder farmers in climate-smart agricultural practices, anticipatory climate services, the provision of high quality agricultural inputs and enhanced access to financial services and markets. - 87.
-With its partners, WFP will contribute to reducing post-harvest losses by facilitating farmers' access to improved handling and storage technologies and credit facilities and through training on value addition, in accordance with food safety and quality standards. - 88.
-In line with the local and regional food procurement policy, WFP will increase its local purchases, relying on a well-established network of cooperative unions, in addition to building millers' capacity in flour fortification and providing eco-friendly packaging materials. - 89.
-WFP will strengthen aggregation capacity and improve the access of smallholders' cooperatives to the market offered by its HGSF programme.
-This will be achieved by facilitating smallholder-friendly contracts adapted to their supply capacity and by promoting
+- 86. In close collaboration with FAO, the Ministry of Environment, Agriculture and Livestock and other partners, WFP will support the improvement of selected value chains by enhancing the productivity and incomes of smallholder farmers and their ability to access and meet local demand for nutritious foods. - 87.
+Production-related support will include training for smallholder farmers in climate-smart agricultural practices, anticipatory climate services, the provision of high quality agricultural inputs and enhanced access to financial services and markets. - 88.
+With its partners, WFP will contribute to reducing post-harvest losses by facilitating farmers' access to improved handling and storage technologies and credit facilities and through training on value addition, in accordance with food safety and quality standards. - 89.
+In line with the local and regional food procurement policy,48 WFP will increase its local purchases, relying on a well-established network of cooperative unions, in addition to building millers' capacity in flour fortification and providing eco-friendly packaging materials.

-&lt;sup>48 "Local and regional food procurement policy" (WFP/EB.2/2019/4-C).
+48 "Local and regional food procurement policy" (WFP/EB.2/2019/4-C).